The Best Motorcycle Insurance Companies for 2021

 As we’ve already mentioned, the other downside to the claims process is that Safeco doesn’t offer agreed value coverage.
 That means you’re better off insuring your vintage motorcycle somewhere else.

 Another American insurance company with a decades-long legacy, Allstate is the second-favorite among motorcycle riders across the States.
-With the slogan “You’re in good hands” ringing true, Allstate has proven time and time again that it’s one of the best insurance companies around.
+With the slogan “You’re in good hands” ringing true, Allstate has proven time and time again that it’s one of the leading insurance companies.

 Starting with its coverage range, it quickly becomes obvious why Allstate motorcycle insurance is considered the best pick for new riders.
-The company’s policies mostly revolve around insuring bikes that are either brand new, bought on a lease, or rented.
+The company’s policies mostly revolve around insuring bikes that are either brand new, bought on a lease, or rented (rental reimbursement coverage).

 Other coverage options and policies are pretty standard fare.
 There are no real surprises here, except a lack of agreed-upon price, which means owners of vintage, antique, and collector motorcycles are out of luck, as they won’t get the best deal possible with Allstate.
 For the owners of customized bikes, a $1,000 reimbursement of add-on parts is included with all policies, which is always a good freebie, even though competitors offer a better deal.
-Nevertheless, Allstate definitely offers the best motorcycle insurance for new riders and should be your first choice if you’ve just bought your first bike.
+Nevertheless, Allstate definitely offers excellent motorcycle insurance for new riders and should be considered if you’ve just bought your first bike.

 As for roadside assistance, there are several packages on offer, starting as low as $25 per year.
 Once you pick up your new policy, this low-priced add-on immediately becomes available, but you can also select a $79 annual plan that extends to the rest of your family.
 In either case, Allstate provides 24/7 services across the United States, Canada, Puerto Rico, and the US Virgin Islands, whether it’s repairing a flat tire, filling up your tank, or jump-starting your bike.
 Assistance is fast, arriving in less than 30 minutes, and is available at your fingertips via the app.